 AI Is Becoming the New Business Infrastructure

 Just as electricity and the internet once did, AI is becoming something companies can’t operate without.
 Keep in mind that startups building AI tools today are shaping how businesses will run and compete in the future.
 Always remember that the technology is too deeply woven into the fabric of progress to disappear.
-As industries evolve, AI will remain a core driver behind growth and innovation.
+As industries evolve, AI startups investment will remain a core driver behind growth and innovation.

 The Smart Bet on the Future